ashitha/angularjs-in-hcp/README.md

 Launch the application that is accessible on the URL: <BR>
 `https://angularnorthwindprj-pXXXXXtrial.dispatcher.hanatrial.ondemand.com`

-Here replace *pXXXXX* with your SCN userID.
+Here replace 'pXXXXX' with your SCN user ID.